Guide to Schools offering a Masters Degree in Psychology

 Experimental psychologists are interested in a wide variety of topics which include memory, cognition, emotion, motivation, perception, sensation, and learning, behavioral, and developmental processes.
 Some experimental psychologists spend their entire careers studying one problem or set of problems or one question or set of related questions.
 Their work and results often build upon each other and lead to more questions or larger findings which lead to a more comprehensive theory.
 The type of research an experimental psychologist conducts depends on their background, interests, and area of employment.

 Similar to other psychologists, experimental psychologists can work in a variety of settings including educational (colleges and universities) and research institutions as well as government and private industries or businesses.
 The key for those pursuing a career in experimental psychology is that most, if not all, of their attention is focused on experimental and empirical research and many have a passion for solving problems or pursuing and exploring theoretical questions.
 With this said, however, almost all psychologists may be considered experimental psychologists as research is the foundation of the discipline and many psychologists split their time spent on conducting research, teaching, and applying research (their own and others) to the real-world.
-Students interested in continuing their education in experimental psychology can view our list of the most affordable experimental psychology graduate degree programs.
+Students interested in continuing their education in experimental psychology can view our list of the most affordable experimental psychology masters degree programs.

 Evolutionary psychology is a theoretical approach to psychology that presumes that human cognition, behavior, and emotions are shaped by the pressure to survive and reproduce.
 In other words, evolutionary psychology focuses on how human evolution has shaped and changed our thoughts, actions, and feelings.
 Evolutionary psychology has its roots in evolutionary biology, cognitive psychology, and also draws on ideas from anthropology, genetics, behavioral ecology, archaeology, zoology, and artificial intelligence.